-Barrier fence fabric shall be installed on 1 kg/m (2 lb/ft) w-shaped steel posts.
-The bottom of the fabric shall be 75 mm \pm 25 mm (3 inches \pm 1 inch) above the ground.

-The posts shall be embedded a minimum of 600 mm (2 feet) into the ground, shall extend a minimum of 150 mm (6 inches) above the fabric, and shall be installed at 1.5 meters (5 foot) centers.
+Barrier Fence shall be installed on w-shape steel posts.
+The fence shall have a minimum height of 1.25 meters (4 feet).
+The posts shall be embedded a minimum of 600 mm (2 feet) into the ground, shall extend above the fabric, and shall be installed at a 1.5 meter (5 foot) spacing.